Analysis | The Democratic Party’s move toward a red line on the filibuster

 NARAL also explicitly linked Democrats’ election-reform bills to the party’s core issue of supporting abortion rights.

 Because the Senate filibuster is all that stands in the way of passing two election-reform bills, eroding it is quickly becoming synonymous with support for other Democratic priorities.
-It’s a “you’re-with-us-or-against-us” mentality coalescing around the filibuster.
+A you’re-with-us-or-against-us mentality is coalescing.

-So even as Democrats face a pretty big failure Wednesday on this front when at least two of their senators vote with Republicans not to change the filibuster to pass voting rights, there’s evidence that the battle has transformed the party so much that it could become a litmus test.
+Even as Democrats face a pretty big failure Wednesday on this front when at least two of their senators vote with Republicans not to change the filibuster to pass voting rights, there’s evidence that the battle has transformed the party so much that it could become a litmus test.

 There could be an expectation for future Democratic Senate candidates that they should support changing the filibuster for voting rights — or perhaps another issue — if Senate Democrats hold on to the majority.

-Sen. Bernie Sanders (I-Vt.) has openly talked about supporting primary challengers to the two Senate Democrats increasingly on an island on this issue — Sinema and Manchin.
+Sen. Bernie Sanders (I-Vt.) has openly talked about supporting primary challengers to the two Senate Democrats increasingly on an island on this issue: Sinema and Manchin.

-A year or so ago, it was not a given the Democratic Party would be this forceful on changes to the filibuster.
+A year or so ago, it was not a given that the Democratic Party would be this forceful on changes to the filibuster.
 President Biden wasn’t on board for much of his campaign; he opposed getting rid of the filibuster during the presidential primary when other candidates embraced it, only to open the door a crack after he won the primary: “It’s going to depend on how obstreperous they become.
 But I think you’re going to just have to take a look at it.”

 Five current U.S. senators who ran for president alongside him were also hesitant to eliminate the filibuster.
-(Although at the time, there wasn’t as nuanced of a discussion between eliminating the filibuster entirely and carving out an exception for voting rights legislation.
-Though some Senate legislative experts argue that’s a distinction without a difference; they say the filibuster is likely doomed eventually, and it’s just a matter of which party takes the first whack at it.
+(Although, at the time, there wasn’t as nuanced a discussion between eliminating the filibuster entirely and carving out an exception for voting rights legislation.
+Though some Senate legislative experts argue that’s a distinction without a difference; they say the filibuster is probably doomed eventually, and it’s just a matter of which party takes the first whack at it.
 There’s no longer a filibuster for presidential nominees, including Supreme Court picks, thanks to actions taken by both parties but precipitated by Democrats.)

 As Democrats took the majority in Washington last year and the conversation around the filibuster centered on voting rights, a Washington Post tracker noted how several Senate Democrats, like Kelly, were conspicuously quiet about where they stood on this issue.
 They were happy to let Manchin and Sinema take the heat on this.